kryoung-silabs/host-thermometer-client/README.md

 # host-thermometer-client

-This is a Linux/Posix host application version of the soc-thermometer-client example in the Silicon Labs Blue Gecko Bluetooth SDK for EFR32 devices.
-It communicates with a serial Blue Gecko NCP device, connects using BLE to devices implementing the soc-thermometer-server, and prints the RSSI and temperature readings from each server device when they arrive.
+This is a Linux/Posix BGAPI host application version of the soc-thermometer-client example in the Silicon Labs Blue Gecko Bluetooth SDK for EFR32 devices.
+It communicates with a serial Blue Gecko NCP device via BGAPI, connects using BLE to devices implementing the soc-thermometer-server, and prints the RSSI and temperature readings from each server device when they arrive.

 ## Getting Started